 Step #4.
 Launch System Preferences from your Dock or by clicking on Apple Logo – System Preferences.
 Now click on Security and Privacy.

 Step #5.
-Under General tab, you might see that under ‘Allow apps downloaded from’, ‘Anywhere’ is choosen.
+Under the General tab, you might see that under ‘Allow apps downloaded from’, ‘Anywhere’ is chosen.
 If not, then from the bottom left, click on the closed padlock icon and enter your Mac’s Password.